UKCloud/documentation/articles/openshift/oshift-how-backup-migrate.md

 1. Download Velero from <https://github.com/vmware-tanzu/velero/releases>.

     You can deploy Velero onto OpenShift with the `velero install` command.
 To deploy Velero, you'll need compatible object storage: <https://velero.io/docs/v1.1.0/support-matrix/>.
-In this article we use UKCloud's Cloud Storage product (based on Dell EMC's ECS).
+In this article we use UKCloud's Cloud Storage product.

 2. After logging in to the cluster via the CLI, run the following command to configure a `yaml` file that you can then edit and use to create the Velero deployment in the cluster: